York Pullman: Revival (2007–present)

 K&J Logistics, a haulage firm which also operated a small number of buses, was formed in 2001 with a depot in Rufforth.
 Its managing director, Tom James, had worked for York Pullman during the 1980s.
 In 2007 the former Pullman office at Bootham Tower became available for lease.
 K&J moved into the office and decided to revive the Pullman name, which was no longer registered by an existing company.
 K&J also reopened the former booking office in York's Exhibition Square and acquired the original company's telephone number.
 Ten vehicles were initially painted into Pullman livery, and were first used in April 2007.
 To coincide with the reintroduction of the name, the company introduced a sightseeing tour of York using open-top buses in addition to coach hire and excursion work.
 Later, in September 2007, the company won the Best Small Operator award at the Showbus Rally 2007.

 In October 2009 Pullman's school bus services to Fulford School was used by City of York Council to trial a texting service designed to prevent bullying on school buses.

 In late September 2010 a new route between York city centre and the two campuses used by the University of York was introduced.
-Branded as Unibus, the service was subsidised by the University, who stated that First York had declined to extend its existing service 4 to serve the newly opened campus at Heslington East.
+Branded as Unibus, the service was subsidised by the university, who stated that First York had declined to extend its existing service 4 to serve the newly opened campus at Heslington East.
 In response to the new route's introduction First extended route 4 to Heslington East in competition with Pullman's route and reduced its fares on the route.

 A York Pullman bus became stuck in a ditch while operating route 36 in Melbourne in October 2010.
 In April 2011 another vehicle caught fire after its engine overheated while working a service to Manor C of E School on the A1237 road in April 2011, but pupils were quickly evacuated by the driver and there were no injuries.
 The company stepped in to replace two journeys withdrawn by East Yorkshire Motor Services on their route 195 in September 2011, taking over their operation as route X36 on a short-term contract.

 In February 2012 Transdev York purchased the local services operated by York Pullman with 17 buses and 31 staff transferring.

+Having expanded back into rail replacement coaching and council-contracted bus services since disposing of its local services, it was announced on 26 January 2024 that the FirstGroup had agreed to purchase York Pullman.
+The sale was completed in February 2024, with the company retained as a subsidiary of the First North and West Yorkshire business unit, bringing over 130 buses and coaches into the FirstGroup fleet.